Artificial Intelligence to Shake Up Employee Monitoring

 There is a clear value for AI in helping organizations maintain their legal and ethical standing.
 With automatic alerts and reports, businesses can address issues swiftly, reducing the risk of non-compliance and the potential for damaging legal disputes.

-How does AI Enhance Accountability and Manage Remote Work?
+How Does AI Enhance Accountability and Manage Remote Work?

 The rise of remote work has given AI an increasingly crucial role in employee monitoring.
 By keeping track of when remote employees log in and out, calculating active working hours, and evaluating overall productivity, AI helps ensure accountability even in a remote work setup.